-The distribution of films embedded with D-BOX Motion Code in commercial theatres is handled by the studios, distributor, or by third parties such as Deluxe Digital Media or Technicolor.
-For home entertainment, the D-BOX Motion Code is embedded in the film or video game distributed by the studio or distributor, or is downloaded by the motion controller installed at the user's home.
+Depending on the type of D-BOX server the commercial theatre is using, the distribution of the D-BOX motion effects is either handled by the studios, distributors, or by third parties such as Deluxe Digital Media or Technicolor, or it is delivered electronically by D-BOX to the commercial theatre.
+For home entertainment, the D-BOX motion effects are embedded in the film or video game distributed by the studio or distributor, or is downloaded by the D-BOX motion controller installed at the user's home.

 The sale and installation of the Corporation's systems in commercial theatres is mainly carried out by its internal teams worldwide.
-However, in some countries, D-BOX penetrates the market through a third party, which carries out business development activities and assists in the installation of the D-BOX MFX equipment.
+However, there is a growing trend at D-BOX to penetrate international markets through a local third party who carries out business development activities and assists in the installation of the D-BOX equipment.

-The home entertainment product resale and distribution network features many distributors that facilitate the marketing of D-BOX products worldwide.
+The home entertainment product resale and distribution network features several distributors around the world that resell to local retail outlets or directly to consumers.

-Almost all of the Corporation's products that are destined for the industrial market are sold to OEMs and integrators who are in charge of the marketing and distribution of our products under their respective brands.
+Almost all of the Corporation's products that are destined for the industrial market are sold as standalone products to OEMs and integrators who are in charge of incorporating our products into their own finished products which are then marketed and distributed under their respective brands.
 D-BOX continues to focus its efforts on developing partnership programs with OEMs, who use their own networks to distribute D-BOX's products.